Stories in the Quran are usually told in small pieces and revealed over several chapters.

 There are countless articles, numerous books, and eBooks by renowned writers plus videos made by speakers from across the globe that can help us understand the lessons to be found in the story of Prophet Joseph.

-This article will briefly discuss four important lessons that may set you on a journey of discovery through the teachings in the story of Prophet Joseph.
+This article will briefly discuss four important lessons that may set you on a journey of discovery through the teachings in the story of Prophet Joseph (peace be upon him).

 The sons of a Prophet are planning to kill their own brother.
 This is a despicable act and gives us a strong indication of the power of jealousy.
 It has the power to alter a person’s mental state.
 Thus we are reminded to not show off our bounties and blessings.